milanrona/cse15l-lab-reports/labreport2.md

 ---
 # Part3

 I learned a lot of new things about servers and remote access.
 My knowledge on the topic previously was close to nothing.
 I found it very intresting setting up web servers and using methods through them.
 The NumberServer was very intresting, I saw some real life aspect of coding.
-Running webservers and running methods from the quary and how you can control that through code was also new for me.
+Running webservers and running methods from the quary and how you can control that through code was also new and gave me a far deeper understanding of server than i had before.